 In the long run, the economy fully utilizes all its resources.
 For this reason, long-run aggregate supply represents potential output, the maximum output an economy can produce using available resources.

 Long-run aggregate supply has a vertical curve.
-Thus, changes in the price level have no effect on aggregate output.
+Thus, changes in the price level do not affect aggregate output.
 Rather, it changes if the factors of production are more abundantly available or they are of better quality, allowing the economy to have a higher production capacity or become more productive.
 In addition, technology also plays an important role in increasing potential output through increasing productivity.

-The long-run aggregate supply curve (LRAS) is a vertical line.
-It shows perfectly inelastic.
+The long-run aggregate supply curve (LRAS) is a vertical line that is perfectly inelastic.
 Thus, changes in the price level do not affect aggregate output.

 The reason why the long-run aggregate supply curve is vertical lies in how the inputs behave.
 Economists assume all inputs are variable in the long run.
 Thus, when the price level increases, all input costs will increase accordingly.
 Vice versa, input costs will also fall when the price level falls.